How to Change Father’s Attitudes Towards Breastfeeding Through Education

 Ethical Considerations

 In conjunction with the American Psychological Association (APA) and X University guidelines, all ethical standards were met for this intervention study.
 Between August and September 2020, the Institutional Review Board and Ethics Committee at X University conducted a review that deemed this intervention study non-human subject-related, and permission was granted to complete the intervention.
-Protection for human subjects has been taken by completing the CITI human research course program on January 15, 2020.
+Completing the CITI human research course program on January 15, 2020 has taken protection for human subjects.
 This course was completed to ensure the researcher has a thorough understanding of human subject protection, including privacy, confidentiality, informed consent, federal regulations, and the Belmont Report’s principles when performing the intervention.

 Results

 The Shapiro-Wilk normality test was run for the final sample size (n=15).
 “If the Sig. value of the Shapiro-Wilk Test is greater than 0.05, the data is normal (see Table 1).
 If it is below 0.05, the data significantly deviate from a normal distribution” (Laerd Statistics, 2019, p.2).
-The significance value for both pre-and post-survey showed a normal distribution.
-Pre-intervention survey significance value = 0.240 while post-intervention survey significance value is 0.746.
+The significance value for both pre- and post-survey showed a normal distribution.
+The pre-intervention survey significance value = 0.240, while the post-intervention survey significance value is 0.746.
 While running the Shapiro-Wilk test, a Q-Q plot was created to show additional confirmation of normal distribution (see Figures 1 and 2).

-Once normality was established, a paired samples t-test was conducted to test for correlation and determine if the results were statistically significant.
+A paired samples t-test was conducted to test for correlation and determine if the results were statistically significant.
 The paired t-test showed a final p-value of <0.001 (T(19)= -6.432, p<0.001).
 Due to the means of the pre-and post-scores and the direction of the t value, it can be concluded that there is statistical significance between the father’s attitudes towards breastfeeding pre-intervention and post-intervention (see Tables 2, 3, 4 and 5).
 The initial mean pre-intervention is 54, with a post-intervention mean of 71.
-Based on the findings from DeLaMore (1999), if a final score is between 70 and 80, then fathers are considered to have a favorable attitude towards breastfeeding.
+Based on the findings from DeLaMore (1999), if a final score is between 70 and 80, fathers are considered to have a favorable attitude towards breastfeeding.

 Discussion